seansawyer/metal/README.md

 * adding the parse_transform to your compiler flags: `{parse_transform, metal_transform}`
 * or adding a compiler attribute to your modules: `-compile([{parse_transform, metal_transform}]).`

-Finally, tell Metal which module contains the implementation of `log_transform/2` to use by adding a macro definition to your compiler flags:
+Now tell Metal which log_backend module contains the implementation of `log_transform/2` you with to use by adding a macro definition to your compiler flags:

-    {d, log_backend, metal_error_logger}
+    {d, log_backend, metal_lager} %% assuming you are using lager - see below for more

-This tells Metal which module to use when transforming calls to metal:LEVEL/N into calls to your logging library of choice.
-The following are included with Metal:
+This module/function supplies the transformation of calls to metal:LEVEL/N into calls to your logging library of choice.
+The following log_backends are included with Metal:

 * [metal_error_logger](https://github.com/seansawyer/metal/blob/master/src/metal_error_logger.erl) - interface to error_logger
 * [metal_lager](https://github.com/seansawyer/metal/blob/master/src/metal_lager.erl) - interface to lager
 * [metal_log4erl](https://github.com/seansawyer/metal/blob/master/src/metal_log4erl.erl) - interfact to log4erl

+Finally, start metal (e.g., `application:start(metal).`) along with any applications associated with your logging library, and you are good to go.

 ## Writing your own log_backend ##